paritytech/scripts/dockerfiles/benchmarks/README.md

 ## push_bench_result.py

-The script sends metrics to Victoria Metrics.
+The script sends metrics to PushGateway, which is scraped by Prometheus.
+All metrics from Prometheus get pushed to Thanos.:w
+/

 ci example: